Nationalism takes centre stage in Indonesia's election campaign

 Gerindra says the government needs to return to the 1970s emphasis on agriculture to lift the economy and has repeatedly warned that the ever yawning gap between the rich and the have-nots threatens social stability.

-“The focus of our program is agriculture and education ...
+“The focus of our programme is agriculture and education ...
 If we want to develop our industry, it has to be agri-based industry,” said Abdullah.

 His party wants to boost budget spending on agriculture to 5 percent in 5 years, from around 2 percent now.
 It will also press banks to lend more to the agriculture sector.

-The front-running PDI-P has also stressed education for an exceptionally young population - about half is under 30 - whose classrooms churn out workers barely able to compete with neighboring economies.
+The front-running PDI-P has also stressed education for an exceptionally young population - about half is under 30 - whose classrooms churn out workers barely able to compete with neighbouring economies.